zikozee/spring-microservices-in-action/licensing-service/README.md

 - result predicate help retry on certain result
 - retry-exception-predicate should be should if we expect a certain exception message or action, rather than the general exception (i.e check particular message rather than the entire Exception see CustomRetryException usage)  ELSE just use the retry-exception
 - for retry-Exception, ignore-Exception, result-predicate and retry-exception-predicate use the full classpath

+## Rate Limiter -> allow X  number of calls every Y second
+- in cloud up-to-date - architectures, its a good option to include auto-scaling